Access Control (Authorization)

 .

-We need to add the ACL created by us to the configuration as a service so that it can be used by the object $user
+We need to pass the ACL we created to the configuration as a service so that the $user

-.
-For this purpose, we will write a
+in the code.
+For this purpose, we will

 namespace App\Model;